jgmurillo10/psl-refactoring/README.md

 <hr>

-Also, you can import the project into your favorite IDE and run the Main class)
+Also, you can import the project into your favorite IDE and run the Main class.